What You Need to Know

 Types of loans available for doctors

 2. A Short-Term Business Loan: Many online lenders offer short-term business loans for small businesses like medical practices.
-With terms that range from three months to three years, this type of financing makes it possible for a doctors office to borrow capital and repay it quickly—often making the total dollar cost lower than a longer-term loan.
+With terms that range from three months to three years, this type of financing makes it possible for a doctor's office to borrow capital and repay it quickly—often making the total dollar cost lower than a longer-term loan.
 Getting a short-term business loan from an online lender can be much quicker than getting a traditional loan from a bank – typically, the borrower can apply in minutes and get their funds within days.
 Many doctors will use a short-term loan to make improvements to their office, add another line of service, or purchase new technology or equipment to better serve their patients.
+Learn more about OnDeck's Short Term Business Loan.

 3. Equipment Financing: Equipment financing is another way to finance the purchase of business equipment, besides just using a loan or line of credit.
 Any tangible asset used in business operations can be considered business equipment.
 For medical practice owners, this can include autoclaves, x-ray imaging equipment, computers, and diagnostic tools like medical scales and ECG monitors.